The Average Stock Market Return Explained

 However, most people don’t invest over one or two years.
 Typically, investors will hope that their stocks will grow over the course of 5-, 10-, or even 20-year periods.
 This is generally considered enough time for market fluctuations to settle.
 When the average spans an extended period, we get a more accurate representation of how a stock is performing.

-What Is the Current Average Stock Market Return?
+The Current Average Stock Market Return

 To give you a rough idea of what to expect from average stock market returns, here are some figures that have been taken from the S&P 500.